ElsaSusan98/SafeSurfWebApp/README.md

 ## Data Collection

-Phishing URL and Legitimate URL dataset can be found under the Dataset folder.
+Phishing URLs and Legitimate URL datasets can be found under the Dataset folder.
-1. Beningn_list_big_final.csv: This file conatins a total number 35378 URL and from this 5000 url selected. https://www.unb.ca/cic/datasets/url-2016.html.
+1. Beningn_list_big_final.csv: This file contains a total number of 35378 URLs and from this 5000 URLs were selected. https://www.unb.ca/cic/datasets/url-2016.html.
-2. verified_online :This file contain a dataset of phishing URLs download from the https://www.phishtank.com/developer_info.php.
+2. verified_online: This file contains a dataset of phishing URLs downloaded from the https://www.phishtank.com/developer_info.php.
-3. url_features.csv : This file contains the 10000 extracted features from both legitimate and phishing url dataset.
+3. url_features.csv: This file contains the 10000 extracted features from both legitimate and phishing url datasets.

 ## Feature Extraction